CS 277: Control and Reinforcement Learning

 - PPO Schulman et al., arXiv 2017

 Don’t cheat.
 Academic honesty is a requirement for passing this class.
 Compromising the academic integrity of this course is subject to a failing grade.
 The work you submit must be your own.
-Academic dishonesty includes, among other things, copying answers from other students or online resources, allowing other students to copy your answers, communicating exam answers to other students during an exam, or attempting to use notes or other aids during an exam.
+Academic dishonesty includes, among other things, partially copying answers from other students or online resources, allowing other students to partially copy your answers, communicating information about exam answers to other students during an exam, or attempting to use disallowed notes or other aids during an exam.
 If you do so, you will be in violation of the UCI Policy on Academic Honesty and the ICS Policy on Academic Honesty.
 It is your responsibility to read and understand these policies, in light of UCI’s definitions and examples of academic misconduct.
 Note that any instance of academic dishonesty will be reported to the Academic Integrity Administrative Office for disciplinary action, and may fail the course.